Our Year at the Foundation (2018-19)

 - The Finance Committee held its second meeting of the year.

 - The Auction Committee continued the planning process for this year’s Night of the Dragon.

 - Faculty members interested in participating in developing the Shamin Speaker Series, made possible by an endowment gift from Amishi Amin & Neil Amin ’96, attended a productive, preliminary meeting to make recommendations for speakers and to discuss how to move forward with planning.

 - The Foundation recruited student volunteers at the annual Community Service Fair.
 Students who volunteer with the Foundation can obtain hours without having to coordinate transportation to offsite venues, which can be difficult for many students.

 - The November 2018 alumni newsletter went out via email.
 If you didn’t get it and would like to, email alumni at mlwgsfoundation dot org to update your email address.

 - We held our second annual Black Friday alumni happy hour at The Circuit.
 Thanks to everyone who attended!

 - We had a successful Day of Giving on Giving Tuesday!

 - The annual Director’s Circle reception for donors above $750 took place on November 29th at the home of alumni parents Julie & Paul Weissend.
 Many thanks to the Events Committee volunteers who made the event possible and to the Weissends for hosting.
 Thank you to Dr. Lowerre, Suzannah Stora, and Alex Guzmán ’07 for speaking at the event.

-- By the end of November 2018, we had disbursed $65,864.22.
+- By the end of November 2018, we had disbursed $65,864.22 in enhancement grant funding.
 In addition, we made our $80,000 payment toward the refinishing of the track and completed the $50,000 worth of purchases for the Purnima Amin Physics and Robotics Design Center.